Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 A few years ago, I was at a hotel in Assisi, Italy and I slipped in the tub (which had no bathmat, no rubber grids nor any grab bars) while taking a shower and broke my arm in two areas.
 Needless to say, my vacation ended and I returned home, cutting my 25 day European vacation to 14.

 When you are on vacation, your home is most susceptible to burglary.
 One trick to create the illusion that you are home is to put a few lights on a timer.
 Individual timers can be found at the hardware store.
+Program the individual lights to turn on for a while each night.
+It's also a good idea to have someone visit your house every couple days to make sure mail, newspapers, or packages aren't piling up.

 When traveling, I use a bottle carrier fabric bag I bought at Target in the $1 section.
 I use it to carry my hair products, creams, deodorant, sunscreens, etc. Everything is tidy and organized together for myself and the kids.